The Facilitator Team

-Are you interested in becoming a Safe Zone Trainer?
-After you attend a full-day training, you may sign up for Facilitator Training here!!
+Are you interested in becoming a Safe Zone Facilitator?
+After you attend a full-day workshop, you may sign up for Facilitator Training here!

-One of the special strengths of George Mason’s approach to Safe Zone training is our large, diverse, committed team of training facilitators.
-LGBTQ office staff lead and coordinate the Safe Zone team.
+One of the special strengths of Mason’s approach to Safe Zone workshop is our large, diverse, committed team of training facilitators.
+LGBTQ+ office staff lead and coordinate the Safe Zone team.
 A full day Safe Zone training session will include from eight to twelve different highly skilled presenters/facilitators, each with their own unique identity, experience, energy-level, and style.
 Our full team currently consists of over twenty-five students, staff, and faculty, including:

 - Jen Barnard – Academic Administrative Specialist III, Modern and Classical Languages

-- David Corwin- Program Coordinator for Women and Gender Studies
+- David Corwin – Associate Director, Women and Gender Studies

-- Julio Diaz – Administrative Assistant, University Life Central
+- Julio Diaz – Office Manager, University Life Central

-- Amena Johnson – (Assistant) Director for LGBTQ Resources
+- LuLu Géza – Assistant Director for LGBTQ+ Resources, ODIME + LGBTQ Resources

 - Karen Wolf -Technology Coordinator, Office of Tech Integration, University Life